build-security/beats/kubebeat/README.md

 This will fetch and create all images required for the build process.
 The whole process to finish can take several minutes.

-## Package kubebeat inside elastic agent docker
+## Build Elastic-Agent Docker with pre-packaged kubebeat

 **1.Build Elastic-Agent Docker**